Characters that appear in Power Rangers (2017).

-- Undying Loyalty: Rita speaks to him frequently and there are multiple moments where he reaches out to her as if to make sure she's alright, and at one point he heals her injuries from the fighting without prompting.
+- Undying Loyalty: Rita speaks to him frequently and even refers to him as a dear friend, there are multiple moments where he reaches out to her as if to make sure she's alright, and at one point he heals her injuries from the fighting without prompting.

 - Winged Humanoid: As a call back to the Goldar of the series, this Goldar has a pair of wings and a humanoid body.